kanidm/kanidm/README.md

 * Extensible for various needs
 * Correct and secure behaviour by default

-Today the project is still under heavy development to achieve these goals - we don't expect a fully functional release before early 2020.
-It is important to note that not all needed security features of the system have been completed yet!
+Today the project is still under heavy development to achieve these goals - We have many foundational parts in place, and many of the required security features, but it is still an Alpha, and should be treated as such.

 ## Code of Conduct / Ethics